ogradyc01/GoldenCheetah/FAQ-METRICS.md

 ### Can you calculate gradient, virtual power or other derived series from the ride data?

 Not in 3.1.
-We have implemented virtual power, slope and some other derived series in v3.11 which is due for release Q1 2014.
+We have implemented virtual power, slope and some other derived series from v3.2 and v3.3 includes the ability to define user series in the ride plot.
+From v4.0 (due 2016) custom metrics can be defined too (based upon all ride data).